 I think we should be scrutinized.
 But if you look at any kind of measure about ‘is Apple a monopoly or not,’ I don’t think anybody reasonable is going to come to the conclusion that Apple’s a monopoly – Timothy D. Cook, CEO, Apple

-He said that, “There is a lot of criticism of the agencies that they are not doing enough about big tech and this is a way to respond to that criticism.”
+He said, “There is a lot of criticism of the agencies that they are not doing enough about big tech and this is a way to respond to that criticism.”

 It has also been found that while major American technology companies have been able to fight shy of antitrust scrutiny to a great extent in the U.S., they have faced aggressive investigation around the world, especially in Europe.
 Earlier this year, Google was fined 1.5 billion euros by European authorities for antitrust violations in the online advertising market, and this was the third fine against Google by the European Union since 2017.